Fivecomm/cell-free-power-control-DNN/README.md

 # A Flexible Low-Complexity DNN Solution for Power Control in Cell-Free Massive MIMO

-This repository contains the dataset and code to reproduce results of the following conference paper:
+This repository contains the dataset and code to reproduce results of the following papers:

-Guillermo García-Barrios, Manuel Fuentes, David Martín-Sacristán , "A Flexible Low-Complexity DNN Solution for Power Control in Cell-Free Massive MIMO,"  *2024 IEEE 35th Annual International Symposium on Personal, Indoor and Mobile Radio Communications (PIMRC)*, Valencia, Spain, 2024.
-[Pending acceptance]
+G. García-Barrios, M. Fuentes, and D. Martín-Sacristán, "A Flexible Low-Complexity DNN Solution for Power Control in Cell-Free Massive MIMO,"  *2024 IEEE 35th Annual International Symposium on Personal, Indoor and Mobile Radio Communications (PIMRC)*, Valencia, Spain, 2024.

+G. García-Barrios, M. Fuentes and D, Martín-Sacristán, "Data-Driven Energy Efficiency Modeling in Large-Scale Networks: An Expert Knowledge and ML-Based Approach," in *IEEE Transactions on Machine Learning in Communications and Networking*.
+[Submitted]

 ## Abstract of the Paper